Blackswan: 2013–2014: Just Go, temporary hiatus, and member changes

 In May 2014, the group signed with Spanish label INGENIOmedia and confirmed they would have a comeback in July with "Acceleration", with a second round of promotions in September, but the material was never finalized, The label also confirmed that they were looking for a new and sixth member to replace Riko, who had been not participating from the group since "Just Go".
 Following an incident where a staffer at INGENIOmedia leaked Rania's comeback track to a sasaeng fan, the company severed ties with the group, stating they were "taking too long".
 INGENIOMedia later released a statement saying that they were not looking for a member to replace Riko, apologizing for any confusion, and said that any news on member changes would have to come from Rania's company.

 In late 2014, the agency released a statement on Saem's possible departure; fans noticed that she had not participated in all the activities and touring, and deactivated all of her social media accounts as well, which sparked the rumors that she left the group.
 The agency denied the statement, then on the same day it announced Riko's departure to focus on her university studies:

-After her departure, it was also announced that Sharon Park would be added to the group.

 2015–2016: Return with Demonstrate, member changes, and reformation as BP Rania

 In January 2015, fans noticed that Jooyi had not made any public appearances with the group, to which DR Music replied that she was on hiatus.
-Soon afterwards Sharon announced that she had left the group to focus on her modeling career.

 In July of that year, the group made an appearance with two new members, Seulji and Hyeme.
 In October, they were announced to be making a comeback as a six-member group on November 6 with their third EP Demonstrate.
 On November 3, Seulji and Hyeme were officially revealed as new members and it was announced that Demonstrate would feature African-American rapper Alexandra Reid, who is the first black woman to be an official member of a South Korean girl group.
 On November 4, DR Music confirmed that Reid would be joining the group, and confirmed Saem and Jooyi's departures.

 DR Music sent out a letter to fans announcing their Makestar project, informing them that Rania's comeback had been pushed back to August 2016 and that they were working on a Hyeme and Alex sub-unit instead.
 However, on July 13, 2016, Makestar announced that due to repeated failed attempts to contact DR Music about the project's progress and "the continued irresponsible behavior and stance taken by the Rania project creator, and [their] unwillingness to ignore the inconvenience this [was] causing to the project participants", the project was terminated and all money returned to the fans.